Mauritius travel destination

 Airport WiFi

-Free WiFi available at Sir Seewoosagur Ramgoolam International Airport, reliable but can be slow during peak times
+Free, reliable WiFi is available at Sir Seewoosagur Ramgoolam International Airport.

 Recommended Data